-Now that you’ve made your first mod, you need to know how to check to see if your mod needs updated after a new patch or not.
+Create A Mod – Updating Mods will show you how to update XML mods after a patch.
+This is not for Script mods!
 You need the latest version of Sims 4 Studio.
 Before you begin, please make sure that you’ve followed these tutorials:

 Setting Up and Extracting

-Note – After you click Ok to extract, you may or may not get an error report pop up in Sims 4 Studio.
-If you do, then Sims 4 Studio will need updated for the new patch, which means you’ll have to wait until they release the update before continuing this tutorial.
-They usually have it updated within 24 hours, and luckily it won’t always need an update.
+Note – If an error pops up after you extract, then Sims 4 Studio will need updated for the new patch.
+Therefore, you’ll have to wait until they release the update before continuing this tutorial.
 If Sims 4 Studio extracted with no problem, then go ahead and continue.

 - Open TS4 XML Compare.